gogins/cloud-5/README.md

 all resources statically available; and run a local Web site, which is source level debuggable, in that directory.
 Examine `package.json` for details.

+This may fail due to failure to build `canvas.node`.
+If that happens, cd to `cloud-music/strudel/packages/canvas` and execute `node-gyp rebuild`, and try again from `pnpm run build`.

+Before updating strudel from GitHub, make a branch to contain the updates if they break cloud-music.

 If you see warnings or errors, don't panic unless browsing localhost does not open a working Web site with playable pieces!

-It may be necessary to clear the browser cache to see the pieces.
+It may be necessary to clear the browser cache and application cache to see the pieces.

 ## Debugging Hints